BrandiMac/space-products/doc/visibility.rst

 ***********************
 Sample Mission Plans
 ***********************
-For missions demonstrating the use of the :ref:`VisibilityCalculator` and :ref:`VisibilitySegment` objects, you may find the following `Sample Mission Plans
+For sample missions demonstrating the use of the :ref:`VisibilityCalculator` and :ref:`VisibilitySegment` objects, please view the following `Sample Mission Plans
 <https://ai-solutions
 .com/_help_Files/sample_mission_plans.htm>`_ (included with
-your FreeFlyer installation) helpful:
+your FreeFlyer installation):

 Coverage and Contact Samples:
 ==============================
+These sample Mission Plans show examples of working with the FreeFlyer objects relating to coverage and contact analysis, such as Spacecraft and GroundStations.
+After exploring these Mission Plans, continue to the Coverage and Contact Analysis Guide for more information.

 * `Chain Visibility <https://ai-solutions.com/_help_Files/coverage_and_contact_smp.htm#achr_chains>`_
 * `Mutual Visibility <https://ai-solutions.com/_help_Files/coverage_and_contact_smp.htm#achr_mutualvis>`_